Tarbetu/tarlox/README.md

 await_var x = a_function_that_took_seconds();
 // Thread is blocked until x is ready. print x;
-// No blocking, because x is calculated.
+// No blocking, because x has been calculated.
 ```

 ### Function Return Value Memoization